IonicaBizau/ama/README.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.
-However, I will think twice between answering. :joy:
+However, I will think twice before answering. :joy:

 ### Guidelines